Enjoying our puzzle hints?

 Definition: a type of exercise class

-Why it's tricky: can also refer to a single step in a process
+Why it's tricky: can also refer to a stage in a process or a physical step

 SWING